Why It Works

 Whisk remaining stock, eggs, and dried herbs in large bowl until homogeneous.
 Whisk in the liver mixture.
 Add 1/2 teaspoon salt and 1/2 teaspoon pepper.
 Fold in bread cubes, onions, and celery.

 Use part of stuffing to stuff bird if desired.
-To cook remaining stuffing, transfer to buttered 9- by 9-inch rectangular baking dish, cover tightly with aluminum foil, and bake until instant read thermometer reads 150°F when inserted into center of dish, about 45 minutes.
+To cook remaining stuffing, transfer to buttered 9-inch square baking dish, cover tightly with aluminum foil, and bake until an instant-read thermometer reads 150°F (66°C) when inserted into center of dish, about 45 minutes.
 Remove foil and continue baking until golden brown and crisp on top, about 10 minutes longer.
 Remove from oven, let cool for 5 minutes, sprinkle with parsley, and serve.

 This recipe can be doubled easily.
 To double, bake the stuffing in a 9- by 13-inch baking dish.